 - Tracing the rash to another medical issue that’s the actual problem and then treating that

 - Oral antihistamines

 Some rashes may require several treatments before they begin to disappear.
 It depends on the severity and location of the rash.
 Some rashes won’t recede until the root cause has been addressed.
 Either way, you should always see your NYC dermatologist when you have a stubborn skin rash that’s affecting your daily life.

 Important Reminder: This information is only intended to provide guidance, not a definitive medical advice.
 Please consult dermatologist NYC about your specific condition.
 Only a trained, experienced board certified dermatology doctor or pediatric dermatologist can determine an accurate diagnosis and proper treatment.

 Do you have any questions about Skin Rash treatment in NYC?
-Would like to schedule an appointment with an internationally recognized dermatologist in New York, Dr. Susan Bard of Manhattan Dermatology Specialists, please contact our Midtown NYC or Upper East Side NYC office for consultation with the top skin rash dermatologist.
+Would you like to schedule an appointment with an internationally recognized dermatologist in New York, Dr. Susan Bard of Manhattan Dermatology?
+Please contact our Midtown NYC or Upper East Side NYC Dermatology clinic for consultation with the top skin rash dermatologist.